nazmulidris/hello_ockam/README.md

 ## Differences between this repo & [docs.ockam.io/Reference/Programming Libraries/Rust](https://docs.ockam.io/reference/libraries/rust)

-This repo is just an experiement to see if I can improve on the examples using colored output, more helpful stdout messages, and more concise code.
+This repo is just an experiment to see if I can improve on the examples using colored output, more helpful stdout messages, and more concise code.

 1. All the code examples have colorized output so that it is clear to see which node is outputting